-People with SCD usually don’t get ulcers until after the age of 10.
+People who have sickle cell disease usually don’t get ulcers until after the age of 10.

 Symptoms include pain and problems with walking and joint movement.
 A person may need pain medicines, surgery, or joint replacement if symptoms persist.

-Children with SCD may grow and develop more slowly than their peers because of anemia.
+Children who have sickle cell disease may grow and develop more slowly than their peers because of anemia.
 They will reach full sexual maturity, but this may be delayed.

-Pregnancies in women with SCD can be risky for both the mother and the baby.
+Pregnancies in women who have sickle cell disease can be risky for both the mother and the baby.

 - Blood clots